What is ALL?

 When you need us the most

-UW Health’s pediatric oncologists are dedicated to diagnosing and treating all infants, children and adolescents with cancer, including Pediatric Acute Lymphoblastic Leukemia.
+UW Health Kids cancer experts are dedicated to diagnosing and treating all infants, children and adolescents with cancer, including acute lymphoblastic leukemia.

 Our pediatric oncologists are part of the UW Carbone Cancer Center which is a National Cancer Institute-designated Comprehensive Cancer Center.
 This designation means that the doctors taking care of your child are experts in cancer treatment, research and education.

 At American Family Children’s Hospital, you will find a friendly, child-centered environment.
 Our hospital is designed with relaxing spaces and areas where children are encouraged to play.